srinuneehaal/CaC-Patterns/README.md

 # CaC-Ex Plan Generator

-Spring Boot utility that reads JSON files listed in `CHANGED_FILES`, maps them to LUSID SDK models, compares them with statefiles, and writes a master plan describing new, updated, or deleted objects.
+Spring Boot utility that reads JSON files listed in `CHANGED_FILES`, maps them to LUSID SDK models, compares them with persisted Cosmos state documents, and writes a master plan describing new, updated, or deleted objects.

 ## Requirements